chibisnorlax/acnhfaq/index.md

 Time travel a few hours but stay within the same day (refer to time traveling section).

 ### Will my villagers move out without telling me?
 No. They always need to ask you for your permission before they move out.
-You need to have six villagers for them to start asking about moving out.
+You need to have at least six villagers, for villagers to start asking about moving out.

 ### Can my most recently moved-in villager ask to move out?
 No. It is 100% impossible for them to request to move out.